http://grg51.typepad.com/steroid_nation/2008/12/eric-holder---.htmlHolder-Breuer Law Firm Long Involved In Drug Policy12/25/2008

 Seems Holder wanted all the information top steroid-enforcement government agencies could gather, but didn't want to reciprocate.
 Guess that's called 'diplomacy'...or 'stubborn self-interest''.
 Lester Munson writes a fascinating article at ESPN on the subject.

-When the NFL grew tired of embarrassing disclosures and congressional hearings about performance-enhancing drugs and wanted to establish a voice in the fEspn_a_eholder1_200_2ederal government's investigations, league officials turned to Eric Holder, the man who is now President-elect Barack Obama's nominee for attorney general.
+When the NFL grew tired of embarrassing disclosures and congressional hearings about performance-enhancing drugs and wanted to establish a voice in the federal government's investigations, league officials turned to Eric Holder, the man who is now President-elect Barack Obama's nominee for attorney general.

 Holder quickly gathered senior executives from the other three leagues and their player unions and led them into a series of meetings in 2007 with top officials of, among others, the Drug Enforcement Administration (DEA), the FBI, the U.S. Anti-Doping Agency (USADA), and the Office of National Drug Control Policy (ONDCP), the agency that presides over the nation's "war on drugs."
 The sessions began with a measure of fanfare.